Key Takeaways

 Key billing facts that affect reimbursement for CPT code 73521 on Medicare claims:

 For practices managing claims management across multiple payers alongside Medicare, compare allowable amounts carefully.
 Commercial payers may reimburse above or below the Medicare allowable depending on contract terms.
 Tracking these variances helps identify underpaid claims worth appealing.
-Related CPT reference guides for practices billing across multiple imaging types include our IVF CPT code guide for fertility imaging workflows.
+Related CPT reference guides for practices billing across multiple imaging types include our IVF CPT code guide for fertility imaging workflows and, for practices that also bill surgical cases, anesthesia references such as CPT Code 00540 for thoracotomy procedures.

 Portable X-ray supplier requirements for CPT code 73521